 Program Summary:

-The AAL opportunity was developed for Canadian physicians who are interested in a career in pre-hospital medicine and who want to improve their clinical skill in the management of critically ill and injured patients in the challenging pre-hospital setting.
-While previous experience in EMS or pre-hospital medicine is valuable, it is not a requirement for application.
+This opportunity was developed for Canadian physicians eager to enhance their clinical skills in managing critically ill and injured patients within the demanding pre-hospital environment.
+While prior experience in EMS or pre-hospital medicine is advantageous, it is not a prerequisite for applying.

 Program Summary: